Our Favorites: Backcountry Skiing and Splitboarding Gear for Women

 How do you make the best tracker in the industry better?
 Add on a rubber grip and larger display to make the intuitive display even easier to read.

 I love extendable shovels with hoe mode for the sheer volume of snow they can move.
-This RS Ext takes it to the next level by shaving off weight.
+This Shaxe Speed takes it to the next level by shaving off weight.
 Thinking ahead to ski mountaineering in the spring?
-Try the BCA Shaxe, a 2-in-1 model that combines an ice ax with the shovel for added weight savings.
+Try the BCA Shaxe Tech, a 2-in-1 model that combines an ice ax with the shovel for added weight savings.

 Probe: Ortovox Probe Alu 320+ PFA